Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 # Organizers & journalists vs. Random Assholes

+## Data management

+* Use a [WHOIS privacy ("Domain privacy")](https://en.wikipedia.org/wiki/Domain_privacy) service (or, if you're okay taking the small risk, provide inaccurate WHOIS information)

+## Security hygiene and habits

 * 2FA (on your own accounts and, if you're running a group blog, on your blog site, etc.)

+## Helpful tools

 * Use OnionShare/TorBrowser or share.RiseUp.net to share files rather than public Dropbox/Google Docs, etc.
-* Use a [WHOIS privacy ("Domain privacy")](https://en.wikipedia.org/wiki/Domain_privacy) service (or, if you're okay taking the small risk, provide inaccurate WHOIS information)

 # Organizers & journalists vs. Assholes with Resources

+## Security hygiene and habits

+* Audit your webserver for information disclosure vulns:
+  * Turn off "directory listings" on your webserver
+* Use alternatives to Google Docs such as pad.RiseUp.net or share.RiseUp.net, etc.

+## Helpful tools

 * On your server(s), use LetsEncrypt to enable TLS connections (for Web+Mail+any hosted service)
 * Use Tor to hide your physical-world location
 * Consider placing your own domain behind CloudFlare to hide your server's origin
-* Audit your webserver for information disclosure vulns:
-  * Turn off "directory listings" on your webserver
-* Use alternatives to Google Docs such as pad.RiseUp.net or share.RiseUp.net, etc.

 # Organizers & journalists vs. The State

+## Security hygiene and habits

+* Use an alternate service provider (don't use gmail)

+## Helpful tools

 * Use Tor!!!!!11!
 * Host sites somewhere safe (privacytools.io)
 * Consider setting up an `.onion` service to access your site/domain
-* Don't use gmail

 # Targeted activists vs. Random Assholes

 # Targeted activists vs. Assholes with Resources

 # Targeted activists vs. The State

+## Helpful tools

 * encrypted email (GPG)